Can Volunteer Firefighters Receive Workers’ Compensation Benefits?

 Several states have enacted Volunteer Firefighter Benefit Laws that explicitly outline the eligibility and benefits for volunteer firefighters who sustain injuries or illnesses while on duty.
 These laws are designed to recognize the valuable service provided by volunteer firefighters and ensure they receive the necessary support when injured.

-Medical Peer Review and Workers’ Compensation
+Medical Necessity Review and Workers’ Compensation

-The primary objective of a peer review is to determine several key aspects:
+The review focuses on several key aspects:

 Medical Chart Review